 New York also hosts non-coding bootcamps and colleges, including Columbia University.
 In fact, Columbia University’s coding bootcamp has courses in full stack development, FinTech (financial technology), digital marketing, data analytics, and cybersecurity.

 Best Tech City #5: San Diego

 San Diego isn’t Silicon Valley, but this Southern California city has enormous potential for tech workers.
 The city offers great job opportunities, as well as gorgeous views.
 Tech salaries in San Diego are high, and plenty of education options are available.
-A thriving tech industry and good quality of life make San Diego a top contender for tech job seekers.
+A thriving tech industry and good quality of life make San Diego one of the top tech hubs in the US for job seekers.

 San Diego Tech Scene

 Tech industry growth in San Diego is explosive.
 San Diego tech industry growth has outpaced nearly all other locations, expanding almost 20% since 2017.
-Currently, the tech industry employs close to 35,000 residents, 6,000 of which hold jobs created in the last two years.
+If you’re looking for the fastest-growing tech cities, look no further!
+Currently, the tech industry employs close to 35,000 residents, 6,000 of whom hold jobs created in the last two years.
 The average salary for San Diego tech workers is about $166,000 per year.